rgrams/Lemonia/README.md

 Lemonia @CF_IS_HERE
 Under CC BY-NC-ND 4.0

 A shoot 'em up game.
 The game puts you on a challenge facing waves of enemy.
 Player need to keep a distance and defeat all of them to prevent enemy stealing from the player.
-The game puts player on a journey to enjoy while reflect the real world struggle anyone could expeirence.
+The game puts player on a journey to explorer their choices while reflect the real world struggle anyone could expeirence.
+It hopes to encourage and puts a smile for people expeirenced or currently going through.
 Inspired by a true story.

 Future development plans
 =======